 “Hum thode bewafaa kya hue … aap toh badchalan ho gaye

-The Deepika Padukone and Saif Ali Khan starrer ‘Love Aaaj Kal’ depict the pure love that the feeling never changes even when the perspective of finding a soulmate has changed over time.
+and Saif Ali Khan starrer ‘Love Aaaj Kal’ depict the pure love that the feeling never changes even when the perspective of finding a soulmate has changed over time.
 The film narrates the love story of two generations and in the end, all that matters is love.
+Deepika Padukone

 Again a typical love story that is almost a reality with most Indian couples.
 Akaash and Vani loved each other wholeheartedly but when it is about ‘Log Kya Kahenge’; no relationship can survive.
 They were together till college but have to end the relationship due to parental pressure.